Cool Rare Animals likes to research and write about different species and animal husbandry.

 A relatively new breed, the Angora ferret was originally introduced by a Swedish breeder who noted the extra-long fur of his ferrets.
 However, it was after he sold his stock to a fur farm that the Angora ferret known today came to be.
 The fur farm worked towards creating a ferret with longer fur, as opposed to long-haired ferrets.

-Angora Ferrets and ferrets in general are a popular choice for a pet nowadays.
-Having the unique combined characteristics of a cat and a dog, these animals are wonderfully responsive and bond well with their owner.
+Angora ferrets and ferrets, in general, are a popular choice for a pet nowadays.
+Having the uniquely combined characteristics of a cat and dog, these animals are wonderfully responsive and bond well with their owner.
 They're playful and loving with seemingly boundless energy and quick intelligence.

-Angora ferret colors come in all shapes and combinations with black and white being some of the most common.
-You'll find that they come in the following colors and their combinations:
+Angora ferrets come in all shapes and combinations with black and white being some of the most common.
+You'll find that they come in the following colors:

-Their life span can be anywhere from 6 to 10 years depending on how well you care for the animal.
+Their life span can be anywhere from six to ten years depending on how well you care for the animal.
 You will find that pet store ferrets typically have a shorter life span because they are neutered before they are even sold to their new owners.
-Early neutering prevents the ferret from developing into all his hormones, thus causing more problems in the long run.
+Early neutering prevents ferrets from developing all of their hormones, thus causing more problems in the long run.
 Of course, there's also the risk that the ferret was improperly bred through breeding farms.

-A breeder however who practiced good breeding habits to ensure genetic health will sell a ferret that's not neutered or spayed.
-They will recommend that the procedure is done around 1 year of age so that all the hormones will come into play.
+However, an ethical breeder will sell a ferret that's not neutered or spayed.
+They will recommend that the procedure is done around one year old so that all the hormones develop.
 Ferrets that are taken care of like this have a longer life span.

 Legality of Keeping a Ferret

-Unfortunately, not all States allow ferrets as pet.
-Even if they do, there are regulations that must be followed to ensure legality.
+Unfortunately, not all states allow ferrets as a pet.
+Even if they do, there are regulations that must be followed.
 In most cases, the regulations are no different from that of a cat or dog.
-In others however, special rules are set forth for the ferret owner.
+In others, however, special rules are set forth for the ferret owner.